telnettrauma/wiichicken-neocities/src/more/archive/blog/25/5/postlayout.md

 title: "New Default Blog Theme"
 date: 2025-05-05
 permalink: "/more/archive/blog/25/5/postlayout.html"
+description: "Instead of making a generic, unoriginal theme for each article, I decided to make a new uniform theme for my blog posts."
 ---
-The design for my blog was inspired by [Neonaut's Microblog](https://neonaut.neocities.org/microblog/), where each page on their blog *could* be uniquely themed.
+The design for my blog was inspired by [Neonaut's Microblog](https://neonaut.neocities.org/microblog/){target=_blank}, where each page on their blog *could* be uniquely themed.
 The keyword there is **could**.
-[Some articles](https://neonaut.neocities.org/microblog/2022/google-drive-spam) have unique themes, but most use a basic, default theme.
+[Some articles](https://neonaut.neocities.org/microblog/2022/google-drive-spam){target=_blank} have unique themes, but most use a basic, default theme.

 I've given almost every article on this website a unique theme.
 At first, each article's theme had a little bit of thought put into it.